AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 How to install:

 Chrome:

 To install, simply download the latest release, unzip the file and then in chrome://extensions enable programmer mode, click import uncompressed extension and then select the unzipped folder.

 Opera:

 Download the latest release, unzip it and in opera://extensions click on "Load unpacked" and select the unzipped folder.

+Brave:

+Download the latest release, unzip it and in brave://extensions enable Developer Mode in the top right corner, click on "Load unpacked" on the left side and then select the unzipped folder.

 Firefox: